dompepin/swiftui-exploration/README.md

 * You keep what the list offers by default: Move, re-order, delete, edit button.
 * iOS15+

 Cons:
+* Cannot drag and drop between sections of the same list.
+* Having multiple lists on the same view does not offer a great user experience.
-* You are limited with how you can render the cell
+* Cannot choose how to render the view you are dragging.

 ##### Drag and dropping using a VStack and NSItemProvider

-This example explores adding drag and drop to a LazyVStack (Since 'LIST' offer limited ways to customize their rows).
+This example explores adding drag and drop to a LazyVStack using NSItemProvider

 <img src="https://github.com/dompepin/swiftui-exploration/blob/main/Documentation/ExamplesImages/DragAndDropItemProviderVStackExampleView.gif" width="250">

 Pros:
-* You can have any cell design you like.
 * iOS15+

 Cons:
 * You lose some of the out-of-the box functionality of the list: delete, move, edit.
 * I could not get the drop action to recognize the Item UType.
 This issue was addressed by storing the dragged item in the drag closure.
-* I could not get the insert '+' to show up when dragging.

-Left to do (issues):
-* Drag and drop between VStack or another external source (ie. string from Safari)
+* Cannot choose how to render the view you are dragging.

 ##### Drag and dropping using a VStack and Transferable

 This example explores adding drag and drop to a LazyVStack using Transferable instead of NSItemProvider.
+I updated the logic to drag and drop between

 <img src="https://github.com/dompepin/swiftui-exploration/blob/main/Documentation/ExamplesImages/DragAndDropTransferableVStackExampleView.gif" width="250">

 Pros:
-* You can have any cell design you like.
 * You have control over the layout of the item you are dragging, so you can be super creative here.
 * Easier/simpler to use than NSItemProvider
+* You can drag between sections (since you have control over everything)

 Cons:
 * You lose some of the out-of-the box functionality of the list: delete, move, edit.
 * The API is missing a way to tell us which item we are dragging.
 This is not a problem when dragging and dropping to a fix area.
 However, it is hard to mimic the `List` move functionality.
 You can do it, but the result were not great.
+* Less flexible than the NSItemProvider API other then having the ability to render the dragged view as you like.
 * iOS16+

-Left to do (issues):
-* Drag and drop between VStack or another external source (ie. string from Safari)

 ### Swipe-to-delete